 According to court records, Monica Morgan, now 54, a resident of Harrison Township, Mich., operated two Detroit-based companies, Monica … Read More ➡

-On April 20, Wendy Buch, former secretary-treasurer for Transportation Communications Union (TCU) Local Lodge T-574, was sentenced in U.S. District Court for the Southern District of Illinois to five years of probation for embezzling funds from the Shiloh, Ill. union.
-She also was ordered to pay $11,957.34 in restitution and a $150 special assessment.
-Buch had pleaded guilty last December to embezzlement and concealment.
-TCU is affiliated with the International Association of Machinists.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 18, Pamela Noble, former financial secretary for United Steelworkers Local 6904, was sentenced in U.S. District Court for the Eastern District of Arkansas to five years of probation for embezzling funds from the Little Rock union in the sum of $43,274.97.
+She also was ordered to make full restitution, of which $33,274.97 would be payable to the union and the remaining $10,000 would be payable to the union’s insurance company.
+Noble had pleaded guilty in February immediately after being charged.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Hopefully, Henry Clay Green is getting counseling while serving time.
 On July 17, Green, former secretary-treasurer of UNITE HERE Local 26, was sentenced in Boston federal court to six months in prison and one year of supervised release for embezzling more than $170,000 in funds from the Medford, Mass.-based union, which represents certain hospitality employees in Massachusetts and Rhode Island.
 He had pleaded guilty last December after being charged in November.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General and Employee Benefits Security Administration.
 He faces a restitution and asset forfeiture hearing on September 26.